 Staff, students and families work together to have a week-long celebration of scientific study.

-A returning favorite, Gaylen Suave, (a.k.a. the “Dance Dude”) taught line and updated folk dancing to our students this fall, and visiting artists often offer dance as part of our World Cultures curriculum.
+A returning favorite, Gaylen Suave, (a.k.a. the “Dance Dude”) teaches line and updated folk dancing to our students every two years in the fall, and visiting artists often offer dance as part of our World Cultures curriculum.